Arlington Wrongful Death Lawyer

 An Arlington wrongful death lawyer could help surviving family members both in and out of court, from filing claims to—if necessary—proving their case during the trial.
 With legal guidance from a compassionate personal injury attorney, you may be able to seek justice for your loved one more effectively.

-What Could a Wrongful Death Claim Cover?
+What Could a Fatal Injury Claim Cover?

 However, the law limits those who are eligible to file a wrongful death claim on behalf of their deceased loved one.
 In Arlington, only the surviving spouse, parents, or children of the deceased may file a wrongful death claim.
 This group includes adoptive children and parents as the case may be, but siblings and other close relatives cannot file a complaint on their loved one’s behalf.